-Theme and Sessions
+Conference Theme and Sessions

 The theme of the conference is Knowledge: From Collection to Protection

 The Conference Agenda Committee seeks the following sessions:

-TAG membership consists of a very diverse set of professionals, all responsible for managing the technology function or a software application within a philanthropic organization.
+The TAG membership consists of a very diverse set of professionals, all responsible for managing the technology function or a software application within a philanthropic organization.

 is a wide range of technical expertise and sophistication among TAG members.
 Job functions vary from senior staff